Out-of-hours free emergency childcare for frontline NHS workers

 The service very quickly proved popular and we already have over 4500 NHS staff who have registered for our service and who have used it to contact tens of thousands of registered childminders, nurseries and nannies.

-We all know how the coronavirus pandemic is putting such a huge pressure on the NHS and how especially hard NHS staff are working right now to save lives.
+We all know how the COVID-19 pandemic is putting such a huge pressure on the NHS and how especially hard frontline NHS staff are working right now to save lives.

-We have now launched the second stage of our #HelpTheNHS initiative and are pleased to announce that we have a team of childcare providers, including registered childminders and nannies, who are offering a few hours free emergency out-of-hours childcare to critical NHS workers when their regular childcare setting is closed.
-The childcare would be provided in the home of NHS worker.
+We have now launched the second stage of our #HelpTheNHS initiative and are pleased to announce that we have a team of childcare providers, including registered childminders and nannies, who are offering a few hours free emergency out-of-hours childcare to frontline NHS workers when their regular childcare setting is closed.
+The childcare would be provided in the home of the frontline NHS worker.

 Is this a substitute for regular childcare?

 No. Many registered childminders and nurseries remain open and available to care for the children of key workers, including NHS workers, and are continuing to provide regular daytime paid childcare.
 Frontline NHS workers can contact registered childcare settings for free via our messaging system and registered childcare settings can search for NHS workers and contact them for free to offer their paid services.
 Using a quality, registered childcare provider should always be the first choice for an NHS worker.

 However, many frontline NHS workers are working around the clock and are finding it difficult to find childcare during the start or end of certain shifts that are outside of regular hours.
 This initiative is designed for out-of-hours emergency childcare situations when regular, registered childcare is unavailable.
 For regular childcare, NHS workers should expect to pay their childcare provider their usual rates.

 Can the childcare be in the home of the childcare provider?

 No - Not unless the childcare provider is a registered childminder.
 Childcare providers who are not registered can only provide childcare in the child's home.